gulbalasalamov/simple-search-engine/README.md

 The following documents are indexed:

-> Document1: Our company adds business value to organisations where information application is a priority

-> Document2: We help companies find and information analyse and act on information

-> Document3: We are global experts in solving information challenges
+> Document1: the brown fox jumped over the brown dog

+> Document2: the lazy brown dog sat in the corner

+> Document3: the red fox bit the lazy dog

-A search for "information" should now return the following documents from list:
+A search for "information" should now return the following documents from list: 1, 2

-3, 2, 1,

-A search for "challenges" should now return the following documents from list:
+A search for "challenges" should now return the following documents from list: 3, 1

-3,

 ## Design and Architecture